 Salary and education criteria for new applications or renewals

 The brochures clearly set out the minimum salaries of an S Pass or an EP holder.
 An S Pass holder should be a diploma or a degree holder with a minimum fixed salary of $2,200 per month.
-Similarly, the EP holder should be a degree holder with a minimum fixed salary of $3,300 per month, if they are fresh graduates.
+Similarly, the EP holder should be a degree holder with a minimum fixed salary of $3,600 per month, if they are fresh graduates (effective 1 January 2017).
 Older applicants that have accumulated extensive work experience are expected to command higher salaries so as to reflect the skills and work experience they bring on the table.

 S Pass Quotas

 The brochure specifies that if a company is applying for or renewing an S Pass, it needs to ensure that it has the quota to do so.
 In essence, the number of S Pass holders a company can employ is capped at a sub-Dependency Ceiling (sub-DC) which corresponds to the total headcount in a company.
 For example, the sub-DC for service industry companies is 15% of total headcount and 20% of the total headcount for remaining industries.

 The brochures on Employment Pass and S Pass applications and renewals will help companies the recruitment process of foreign workers.
 This will ensure that foreign workers with skills-in-demand will help complement employer’s local manpower.

 “The brochure on work pass applications and renewals will bring greater transparency in recruitment of foreign workers.
 Singapore companies will benefit from the clear guidelines mentioned in the brochures,” explained Ms. Cheryl Lee, Operations Manager at SingaporeCompanyIncorporation.sg.